DoNewsCode/core/doc/tutorial.md

 }
 ```

-In the example above, the configuration is loaded when the system boot up.
-Sometimes we want to reload configuration while the process is running.
+In the example above, the configuration is loaded when the system boots up.
+Sometimes we want to reload the configuration while the process is running.
 This is can be done by adding a watcher.
-Currently two kinds of watcher are supported.
+Currently, two kinds of watchers are supported.
 File watcher and signal watcher.
 File watcher reloads the configuration stack when the target file changes, and the signal watcher reloads the stack when USRSIG1 signal is received.

-> Due to OS limitations, signal watcher is not available on Windows.
+> Due to OS limitations, the signal watcher is not available on Windows.

 ```go
 c.Default(